 It really doesn’t.

-It must be pointed out, though, that this is all my opinion, and I’m in no way saying it should be yours, too.
-These are my thoughts, those of a die-hard Jurassic fan underwhelmed by a film he’d hoped would be everything he thought it could.
+It must be pointed out, though, that this is all my opinion, and I’m in no way saying it should be yours.
+These are the thoughts of a die-hard Jurassic fan underwhelmed by a film he’d hoped would be everything he thought it could.
 If you loved Jurassic World, I’m happy for you.
-Really.
 You have no idea how much I wish I did, too.

 So… uh… there it is.